AdityaS1426/BooleansCalendar/README.md

 - We created another CSS file for the miscellaneous portions on the application that the template did not account for.
 Click [HERE](https://github.com/AdityaS1426/TaskManager/blob/master/src/main/resources/static/css/mystyle.css) to view the code, in CSS.
 - A JS file was created in order to formulate Widget Behavior/Ajax Controller Functionality to the application.
 Click [HERE](https://github.com/AdityaS1426/TaskManager/blob/master/src/main/resources/static/js/main.js) to view the code, in JS.
 - Code was written in HTML to make the basic formatting for various forms on the application, such as the [Assignment Page](https://github.com/AdityaS1426/TaskManager/blob/master/src/main/resources/templates/forms/assignment.html), the [Task Editor Page](https://github.com/AdityaS1426/TaskManager/blob/master/src/main/resources/templates/forms/task-edit.html), & the [Create New Task Page](https://github.com/AdityaS1426/TaskManager/blob/master/src/main/resources/templates/forms/task-new.html).
 There are many other HTML files in the corresponding repository that follow a similar format to the ones linked here.

+###### Technicals for Calculator

+- There's a CalculatorController, which controls the mapping for the various different calculator functions.
+Click [HERE](https://github.com/AdityaS1426/SpringBootCalculator/blob/master/src/main/java/com/calculator/debugdatabandits/controllers/CalculatorController.java) to view the code.
+- The OperationModel sets up the User Input fields for both the Simple & the Advanced Calculator.
+Click [HERE](https://github.com/AdityaS1426/SpringBootCalculator/blob/master/src/main/java/com/calculator/debugdatabandits/model/OperationModel.java) to view the code.
+- The CalculateSimple.java file contains the logic for the functions in the calculator.
+Click [HERE](https://github.com/AdityaS1426/SpringBootCalculator/blob/master/src/main/java/com/calculator/debugdatabandits/service/CalculateSimple.java) to view the code.
+- Finally, there's an HTML file that sets up the page layout for the Spring Boot Calculator, with fields for the user to enter values, the buttons for the various functions, & the display of the result.
+Click [HERE](https://github.com/AdityaS1426/SpringBootCalculator/blob/master/src/main/resources/templates/Calculator.html) to view the code.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------